 NATIONAL GRADUATE SURVEY

-The National Council for Higher Education (NCHE) is coordinating the undertaking of the 2019 National Graduate Survey by the Namibia University of Science and Technology (NUST), University of Namibia (UNAM) and the International University of Management (IUM).
-The purpose of the Survey is to gather information on the current employment and economic status of NUST, UNAM and IUM graduates.
+The National Council for Higher Education (NCHE) is coordinating the undertaking of the 2021 National Graduate Survey by the Namibia University of Science and Technology (NUST), University of Namibia (UNAM), the International University of Management (IUM) and the Institute for Open Learning (IOL).
+The purpose of the Survey is to gather information on the current employment and economic status of NUST, UNAM, IUM and IOL graduates.
 Furthermore, the main objectives of the survey are to assess the quality of higher education; its external efficiency, and help to explore strategies for its improvement to effectively contribute to socio-economic development.

 Your participation in this study will be highly appreciated as the results from the survey will provide valuable insights for higher education policymakers, researchers, academics and administrators.
 This will ultimately enhance the overall performance of the education sector.